Mdong9/github-103-test/README.md

 Repo to test how remote branches work

 Testing things such as:
--What is creating a "remote" branch
+* What is creating a "remote" branch
--what fetching is
+* what fetching is
--if fetching or pulling will overwrite your files that you have local changes on -pulling vs pushing
+* if fetching or pulling will overwrite your files that you have local changes on
+* pulling vs pushing

 `words`

 ```